 We are very much in fog of narrative terrain.
 There is no reason for Russia to go and poke Poland given that it is handily prevailing on the battlefield in Ukraine, and contrary to European paranoia, does not have plans to march to Paris.
 So it seems difficult to believe that the purported incursion of Russian drones into Poland was intentional.
 However, I have been checking official Russian news sources since the story broke a few hours ago.
-The silence so far suggests their might be something to the story
+The silence so far suggests there might be something to the story

 The latest Twitter reports indicate that the facts are correct, that Russian drones did enter Poland, but that it was accidental and that they were surveillance drones, not payload drones:

 But even with Belarus saying it alerted Poland to what was up, Poland has said it is invoking NATO’s Article 4.
-Recall that this is actually a weak obligation; member statesmerely need to consider whether or not to act based the treat report.
+Recall that this is actually a weak obligation; member states merely need to consider whether or not to act based the treat report.
 Its text:

 The Parties will consult together whenever, in the opinion of any of them, the territorial integrity, political independence or security of any of the Parties is threatened.